chap0o/first-config/README.md

-# .config
+# config 1

-very config on manjaro linux using kde and the dracula theme :)
+very config on manjaro linux using kde :)